 Family and Friends

-Apply for a Maybank Credit Card and a CreditAble Account, make a min spend of $300 per month for 2 consecutive months, and receive:
+First 5,000 applicants: apply for both an eligible Maybank Credit Card and a CreditAble Account, make a min spend of S$600 per month for 2 consecutive months, and receive:

 Falling out of love – sublimits